benchmark-urbanism/cityseer-api/docs/metrics/networks.md

 | betweenness_gravity | $$\sum_{j\neq{i}} \sum_{k\neq{j}\neq{i}} w_{(j, k)} \cdot exp(-\beta \cdot d[j,k])$$ | Adds a distance decay to betweenness. $d$ represents the full distance from any $j$ to $k$ node pair passing through node $i$.

 ::: tip Hint
 The following four methods are simplified wrappers for some of the more commonly used forms of network centrality.
-Note that for cases requiring more than one form of centrality, it may be substantially faster to compute all variants at once by using the underlying [N.compute_centrality](#n-compute-centrality) method directly.
+Note that for cases requiring more than one form of centrality on large graphs, it may be substantially faster to compute all variants at once by using the underlying [N.compute_centrality](#n-compute-centrality) method directly.
 :::